legislation > follow the vote

 Your own legislators need to get to know you.
 Please continue talking with your own legislators and ask for their support of S.F.
 36/H.F.
 84. Call or send them an email or, better, set up a meeting and discuss why breeder regulation is needed.
 (Be sure to always state the bill numbers and mention they are the bills authored by Sen. Marty and Rep. Lesch.)

-Find out who represents you at the MN State Legislature: MN District Finder
+Find who represents you at the State Legislature: MN District Finder

 Never spoken with a legislator before?
 Contact legislators

-If your legislator is not supportive of the bill, please let us know who they are and what the issue is; we may be able to clarify something for that legislator.
-Contact: firstname.lastname@example.org
+If your legislator is not supportive of the bill, please let us know who they are and what the issue is; we may be able to clarify an issue or concern for that legislator.
+Contact: email@example.com

 • Educate everyone you know.